How to Lose Weight when You Suffer from Hypothyroidism

 Green tea is also a mild laxative, speeding up your digestion.
 It provides energy to alleviate fatigue and improve overall physical performance.

 Avoid certain foodsThere are some foods that you’ll need to start avoiding because they contain goitrogens, which inhibit the absorption of iodine and contribute to further malfunction of the thyroid gland.
+If you suffer from hypothyroidism, it’s obviously a terrible idea to consume these foods.

 - Brussels sprouts, cauliflower, and broccoli